golangci/golangci-lint/docs/content/docs/linters/false-positives.md

 package pkg
 ```

-You may add a comment explaining or justifying why `//nolint` is being used on the same line as the flag itself:
+You may add a comment explaining or justifying why a `nolint` directive is being used on the same line as the flag itself:

 ```go
 //nolint:gocyclo // This legacy function is complex, but the team too busy to simplify it